-USC Presidential Chair and Professor of Electrical Engineering-Systems
+USC Presidential Chair and Professor of Electrical and Computer Engineering

 Andrew Viterbi earned one of the first doctorates in electrical engineering ever granted at USC.
 The “Viterbi Algorithm”, a mathematical formula to eliminate signal interference, paved the way for the widespread use of cellular technology, and catapulted Viterbi into the limelight of wireless communications worldwide.